-One of the main advantages of setting up a business as an S corporation is the enhanced credibility.
+One of the main advantages of setting up a business as an S corporation is enhanced credibility.
 When you are an S corporation, it shows potential customers and clients that you are a serious and legitimate business.
-This can help you to win over new customers and clients, as well as keeping the ones that you already have.
+This can help you to win over new customers and clients, as well as keep the ones that you already have.

 Similarly, the ability to raise capital is one of S corp advantages that comes with this business structure.
-If you are looking to expand your business or to take it to the next level, then you will need to raise capital.
+If you are looking to expand your business or take it to the next level, then you will need to raise capital.
 When you are an S corporation, it is easier to attract investors and get loans from banks.
 This is because S corporations are seen as being more stable and less risky than other types of businesses.